Chevrolet Trailblazer Insurance Rates

 Rates are averaged for all Chevrolet Trailblazer models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on auto insurance not only requires being a safe and courteous driver, but also having a good credit history, not filing small claims, and taking advantage of discounts.
-Invest the time to compare rates at every policy renewal by getting quotes from direct car insurance companies like Progressive and GEICO, and also from insurance agencies where you live.
+Finding better rates on auto insurance requires not taking risks behind the wheel, having good credit, refrain from filing small claims, and taking advantage of discounts.
+Make time to compare rates at every policy renewal by requesting rates from direct car insurance companies like Progressive, GEICO, and Esurance, and also from local exclusive and independent agents.

-- Consumers who want higher levels of liability will pay around $390 per year to go from a minimum limit to higher 250/500 limits
+- Consumers who require higher liability limits will pay an extra $390 per year to increase from 30/60 bodily injury limits to 250/500 limits

 Rate Tables and Charts